Guardian Portal

 2. Stewardship Standard

-Members are expected to use shared benefits responsibly.
-Abuse, waste, exploitation, or habitual one-sided use of guild resources may result in limits, intervention, or loss of access.
+Use shared benefits responsibly.
+Waste, exploitation, or habitual one-sided use can result in limits, intervention, or loss of access.

 3. Oversight

-As the guild grows, the handling of shared resources may become more formal.
-The role of Treasurer exists in part to support oversight, accountability, and long-term sustainability where needed.
+As the guild grows, handling of shared resources may get more formal.
+The role of Treasurer exists in part to keep an eye on the bank and keep it solvent.

 4. Standard